mm-ssha/bob/README.md

 ## Yet to be implemented:

-    bob does not compile or link dependencies outside the working directory;
+    bob does not compile or link dependencies outside the working directory